aspiers/Discord-custom-nicks-userscript/README.md

 What's this for?
 ----------------

-If you find yourself struggling to remember who someone is on Discord, and you use Discord in a standard desktop browser supported by [Tampermonkey](https://www.tampermonkey.net/), then this is for you.
+If you find yourself struggling to remember who someone is on Discord from their username, and you use Discord in a standard desktop browser supported by [Tampermonkey](https://www.tampermonkey.net/), then this is for you.

 (Unfortunately this won't probably work on Discord apps or mobile browsers.)